StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/screen_navigation.md

 # Navigation between Screens

+!!! success "Key Points"
+    - Screen and pages are called 'routes' in Flutter
+    - The `Navigator` class is a common way to navigate between routes.
+It handles a stack of routes internally and provides access and manipulation methods.
+    - `Navigator.push()` navigates to a new / the next screen
+    - `Navigator.pop()` returns to the previous screen
+    - `Navigator.push()` and `Navigator.pop()` are usually called in the body of the `onPressed` handler methods.
+    - For Android you can use the `MaterialPageRoute`; for iOS-Apps there is a `CupertinoPageRoute` class.
+These classes provide convenience methods and plattform-specific animations.

+!!! info "Where do you find the relevant Information"
+    - Read about the `Navigator` class: <https://api.flutter.dev/flutter/widgets/Navigator-class.html>
+    - Full explanation together with an example:  <https://docs.flutter.dev/cookbook/navigation/navigation-basics>

+## Background Information

 Most apps contain several screens for displaying different types of information.
 For example, an app might have a screen that displays a catalogue of products.
 When the user taps the image of a product, a new screen displays details about the product.

 !!! info "Terminology"